2022 Hyundai Santa Cruz fills the gap between pickup trucks and cars

 2022 Hyundai Santa Cruz

 The rear bumper features corner steps like the Chevy Colorado, and the name stamped in bold on the base of the tailgate evokes toy Tonka trucks of yore.
 The taillights bulge in hatchet shapes around the corners and flipping the gate down reveals a bed that is not a box.
 The upper half is shorter than the lower half, measuring 48.4 inches up top and 52.1 inches at the bottom.
 That's at least a half foot shorter than other mid-size pickup trucks.
-A lockable tonneau cover and an underfloor storage bin with a drain plug make up for the bed's shortcomings.
+A lockable tonneau cover and an underfloor storage bin with a drain plug make up for the bed's shortcomings, and a 110-volt outlet gives accessories a charge.
+The bed can carry up to 660 pounds, but with passengers and gear the payload reaches 1,700 pounds.

 Clever storage spaces occupy the inside as well, with a 60/40-split rear seat that can be flipped up to access a seat-length storage well.
 An 8.0-inch touchscreen with wireless Apple CarPlay and Android Auto fills out base models, but an available frameless 10.3-inch touchscreen can be had on higher trims.
+Production versions will have a sliding rear window.
 Hyundai will disclose specific features, trims, and interior dimensions closer to the summer on-sale date.

 The Santa Cruz cribs as much from the Tucson as it does from Hyundai's N series of performance vehicles.
 The standard engine is a 2.5-liter inline-4 that makes 190 hp and 180 lb-ft of torque.
 It uses an 8-speed automatic with front-wheel drive, same as in the 2022 Tucson.
 The base Santa Cruz can tow 3,500 pounds.